LorenzoSisti/LorenzoSisti/README.md

 Hi there!
 My name is [Lorenzo Sisti](https://sites.google.com/view/lorenzosisti) and I'm a Biochemistry student at Sapienza University of Rome.
-I’m trained as a computational and structural biologist - although my academic background has a strong biomedical and microbiological focus.
+I’m trained as a computational and structural biologist - although my academic background has a strong biomedical and biomolecular focus.
 My main research interests lie at the intersection of Biochemistry, Biophysics, and Bioinformatics, with a particular focus on:

 - Protein structure, folding and interactions.
 - Computational modeling and molecular dynamics (MD) simulations of proteins.